 Seating capacity in the Mary Idema Pew and Steelcase Libraries has been reduced to allow for social distancing.
 Because the furniture is spaced to accommodate social distancing, please refrain from moving furniture during your visit.

-Study Rooms are Closed
+Study Rooms are Changing

 Knowledge Market Online